Companion Care Outcomes in Englishtown, NJ

 - Relief of family stress and caregiver burnout

-What Companion Care Looks Like in Monroe Township
+What Companion Care Looks Like in Englishtown

 Companion care is non-medical, in-home support that centers on presence, conversation, and gentle wellness-minded check-ins.
 It is not clinical care.
-It is a caring person showing up, again and again, and building trust.
+It is a caring person showing up again and again and building trust.

 A companion visit might include: